Hygiene information for students

 All sanitary facilities are open and should be used to wash your hands thoroughly and regularly.
 As it is not always possible to keep your distance in the sanitary facilities, we would ask you to wear a mask.
 If the facilities in the foyer are very busy, please use the others which are available in the building, even if this means walking a little further or going up some stairs.
 In addition to using the sanitary facilities available on site, we would also recommend that you bring your own hand sanitiser.

-The School of Business, Economics and Society has decided to introduce a walkway concept for the buildings of to ensure that sufficient distance can be maintained.
+The School of Business, Economics and Society has decided to introduce a walkway concept for the buildings as well as for Nuremberg Exhibition Centre to ensure that sufficient distance can be maintained.

 The busy staircase 1 leading to the library is only to be used to go upstairs.
 As an exit from the library, please use the neighboring staircase 5 to go down.
 The remaining stairs and staircases can be used in both directions.
 Please keep to the right when walking in all foyers, hallways, stairs and staircases.